-- We are required by law to maintain the privacy of your health information - We are required to provide this notice of our privacy practices and legal duties regarding health information to anyone who asks for it. - We are required to abide by the terms of this notice until we officially adopt a new notice.
+- We are required by law to maintain the privacy of your health information - · We are required to provide this notice of our privacy practices and legal duties regarding health information to anyone who asks for it. - We are required to respond to your requests or concerns within a timely manner. - We are required to abide by the terms of this notice until we officially adopt a new notice.